bediger4000/network-worm-simulator/README.md

 examples and handwaving.
 They had no theory or models to inform or back up their assetions.

+The code in this project allows a programmer to simulate the spread of network worms under various circumstances.
+The code assumes a simple network with numerical addresses.
+Not all addresses have functioning machines, similar to the real Internet.
+The code also assumes a fully connected Internet, with every machine able to send a message to every other machine.
+Time passes in discrete steps with messages sent and delivered in the same time step.
+Each machine can execute once per time step, sending a message that causes execution in some machine at another address.

+Building in "vulnerabilities", and allowing each machine to execute Perl code causes network worms to fall out of the simulation.

 ## Motivation

 I've wanted to make a standalone project since the mid 80s.
 By "standalone", I